We love animals of all kinds in our family.

 We were so excited walking into a nearly empty zoo on a very cold Friday!
 It’s worth noting that your experience fees do not include membership or daily admission, so that is an additional cost if you’re not already zoo members.

-We went straight to the red panda enclosure in Asia Quest, with just a brief stop first to see the seals and sea lions in Discovery Cove because we could hear them barking and calling to us as we walked in.
+We went straight to the red panda enclosure in Asia Quest, with just a brief stop first to see the seals and sea lions in Adventure Cove because we could hear them barking and calling to us as we walked in.
 That new exhibit is an absolute treasure, if you haven’t seen it yet.

 Once at the red panda enclosure, we were delighted to see two gorgeous red pandas putting on quite a show.
 They clearly knew it was almost snack time.
-They were extremely active; it’s clear they love this cold weather.
+They were extremely active; they love cold weather.
 When we go to the zoo in the summer, they’re nearly always sleeping.

 Erin met us at the enclosure and told us the deal: no petting the red pandas, but be prepared for them to pet us!
 She told us how to feed them their little veggie biscuits and cautioned us to bend over but not squat all the way down, lest the pandas try to climb us like a tree (although both Journey and I quite liked the sound of being scaled by an adorable red panda).